 This is the picture of a Patient with Charcot Foot

 This is the way a normal foot architecture appears.

 CHARCOT FOOT WITH DIABETIC FOOT ULCER

 After Surgery & Advanced Wound Care , the Ulcer Has Healed.
-Customized pressure reducing diabetic foot wear was given and patient is ulcer free and fully mobile.
+Customized pressure reducing diabetic foot wear was given .

 Radiograms of a Charcot Foot with Destruction of Tarsal Joints

 With Proper Management, calcification and fusion of the joints can be seen.
 Such a patient needs to be off the foot for at least an Year.
-After that we have mobilized such patients in customized pressure reducing footwear and thus salvaged the foot.
+After that such patients are mobilized in customized pressure reducing footwear and thus the foot is salvaged .

 During the year when they cannot put pressure on the foot, these patients are mobilized with special devices which enable them to be fully mobile.